-Clerp 6 was the forerunner of what was to become the Financial Services Reform Act that would require financial services providers to be licensed from March 11, 2004, and regulated by the Australian Securities & Investments Commission (ASIC).
+Clerp 6 was the forerunner of what was to become the Financial Services Reform Act that would require financial services providers to be licensed from 11 March 2004 and regulated by the Australian Securities & Investments Commission (ASIC).

-In 1998, Treasury and the Federal Government were unaware of the existence of underwriting agencies.
+In 1998, Treasury and the Federal Government appeared unaware of the existence of underwriting agencies.
 Other insurance industry participants were licensed and regulated by the Insurance & Superannuation Commission, which was subsequently disbanded with the Australian Prudential Regulatory Authority (APRA) regulating insurers and ASIC regulating intermediaries.
 Insurers, brokers and life insurance agents were regulated but underwriting agents flew under the radar and had not been caught by the licensing regime.

 UAC’s charter comprised three goals:

 The founding members funded UAC’s creation and instructed a lawyer to work with Rob Mauldon and Roy Ellis on a submission to Treasury articulating the case for recognising and including agencies in the new regime.